gabe-kai/EarthRing/README.md

 **Zone Management:**
 - **Zones Toolbar**: Click the "Z" icon on the left side of the screen to expand the zones toolbar:
-  - Grid visibility toggle (show/hide the 250m circular grid overlay)
+  - Grid visibility toggle (show/hide the 250m circular LineSegments grid with fade + LOD)
   - All Zones toggle (show/hide all zones at once)
   - Per-zone-type visibility toggles (Residential, Commercial, Industrial, Mixed-Use, Park, Restricted)
   - Each toggle shows current state (green "Hide" when visible, red "Show" when hidden)